A Quick Look

 Built on PHP (The Good Parts)

-When you update your THT code, it’s automatically transpiled to PHP.
-No extra steps are necessary — just edit and refresh.
+When you update your code, it’s automatically transpiled to PHP (and cached).
+No extra build steps are necessary.

 - Router for clean URLs (e.g. “/blog/123/top-ten-things”)